jameson5555/timetraveltelevision/README.md

 ## Getting Started

-First, run the development server:
+Running the development server:

 ```bash
 nvm use 18.18.0 # recommended minimum npm version
 npm run dev # command to launch locally
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Data